chloemasd/maternalCV_open/README.md

 ## Code architecture
 Due to ethical and legal restrictions, some parts of the code were hidden to respect participants' data privacy.
-The code was produce using {targets} R package.
+The code was produced using {targets} R package.
 For more details on the pipeline see https://books.ropensci.org/targets/

 -  *github_targets.R* : R script in which the pipeline of the analysis is defined, and the different targets are specified.